Tokyo-based Mobile Healthcare closes deal with Jean-Michel Halfon, past President of Emerging Markets at Pfizer, details: http://bit.ly/qzNRLN

 This article via IHT, related to using the cameraphone as a diet device, is getting some major attention around the web this week.
 The product and service offering described there sounds very much like LifeWatcher from Mobile Healthcare Inc. which we first covered here on WWJ back in Aug. of 2003 including a video interview with the company CEO James Nakagawa.

-A good interview with James Nakagawa on Japan Today; Diabetes is one of the fastest growing diseases in Japan, but you don't have to spend ages in a doctor's waiting-room anymore to learn how to manage the affliction.
+A good interview with James Nakagawa on Japan Today; Diabetes is one of the fastest growing diseases in Japan, but you don’t have to spend ages in a doctor’s waiting-room anymore to learn how to manage the affliction.
 Lifewatcher, a revolutionary service from Mobile Healthcare Inc, now provides a daily disease self-management system via your cell phone.
 He appeared on-camera with WWJ in Aug.
-2003 video Here.
+2003 see video interview here.